Artiruno: A free-software tool for multi-criteria decision-making with verbal decision analysis

 Figure 4.
 Subjects' ratings in the follow-up phase of (a) how satisfied they were with the outcome of their decision, (b) the quality of their decision, and (c) how easy it was to make the decision.
 Each possible value for each rating item is shown on the x-axis, and the height of a bar indicates the proportion of subjects in that condition who chose that value.

 Figure 4 compares the control and VDA subjects on the three common rating items.
 Overall, subjects were satisfied with their decision outcomes and felt they made a good choice, although they found making the choice to be somewhat difficult.
 There is at most weak evidence of between-condition differences in mean rating: 95% confidence intervals for the VDA mean minus the control mean are [-0.43, 0.58] for satisfaction, [-0.45, 0.32] for quality, and [-0.53, 0.33] for easiness.
 I conclude that while Artiruno may increase satisfaction or decrease easiness by as much as .6 scale points, whatever difference exists in quality is quite small, not exceeding about half a scale point.
 (I compute these intervals with the bias-corrected accelerated bootstrap of Efron, 1987.
-I use confidence intervals in preference to significance tests due to issues with signficance testing pointed out by Cohen, 1994; Wagenmakers, Wetzels, Borsboom, & van der Maas, 2011; Cumming, 2014; et al.)
+I use confidence intervals in preference to significance tests due to issues with significance testing pointed out by Cohen, 1994; Wagenmakers, Wetzels, Borsboom, & van der Maas, 2011; and Cumming, 2014; among others.)

 vda_ratings.png